Skip to Main Content

 What is WorldCat?

-WorldCat is a catalogue and research tool that allows you to search across all BGU library holdings at the same time: the books and other physical materials held in the Library and a significant proportion of our online resources.
+WorldCat is our library catalogue and discovery tool.
+It allows you to search across all BGU library holdings at the same time, including the physical resources held in the Library and many of the databases we provide access to.
 You can also use it to search the collections of other libraries that use WorldCat.

-For printed resources, WorldCat shows how many copies we have and where to look for them, and full-text online materials can be immediately opened and viewed onscreen.
+For printed resources, WorldCat shows how many copies we have and where to look for them.
+Online materials can be immediately opened and viewed onscreen.

 You also use WorldCat to login and monitor your library account, renew loans and place and monitor holds.
 Additional features include the ability to create lists of and add tags to resources.